sylvandb/ficl/ficl/ReadMe.txt

 INSTALLATION

 Ficl builds out-of-the-box on the following platforms:
-	* NetBSD, FreeBSD: use "Makefile".
+	* NetBSD, FreeBSD, Linux: use "Makefile".
-	* Linux: use "Makefile.linux", but it should work with "Makefile" as well.
 	* Win32: use "ficl.dsw" / "ficl.dsp".
 To port to other platforms, we suggest you start with the generic "Makefile" and the "unix.c" / "unix.h" platform-specific implementation